pavelsaman/pavelsaman/README.md

 - 👋 Hi, I’m @pavelsaman
 - 👀 I’m interested in testing
-- you can read my blog here: https://samanpavel.medium.com/
+- You can read my blog here: https://samanpavel.medium.com/
-- if you want to get in touch, connect with me via LinkedIn: https://linkedin.com/in/pavelsaman
+- If you want to get in touch, connect with me via LinkedIn: https://linkedin.com/in/pavelsaman